T-U-R-A/tura-coding-book/Chapter1and2.typ

 #link("https://web.archive.org/web/20250718094246/https://cses.fi/problemset/task/3419")[Backup Link]

 \

 *Intuitive Explanation* :

-Fill the grid row by row.
-For each cell collect the numbers already appearing to its left and above, then choose the smallest nonnegative integer missing from that set.
-With n ≤ 100 the straightforward O(n³) implementation is perfectly fast.
+We fill the grid row by row, left to right.
+For each cell, we collect all values already placed to its left in the same row and above it in the same column.The cell is assigned the **mex** (smallest non-negative integer not present in those values).
+Since all needed cells are already filled, this greedy process always works.

 *Code :*